Iran summons Emirati envoy over killing of 2 fishermen | International

 Emirati officials and state media did not immediately acknowledge their diplomat being summoned in Tehran.
 On Monday, the Emirates' state-run WAM news agency reported that eight fishing boats illegally entered UAE waters near Sir Bu Nair Island in the Persian Gulf.
 The WAM report said the boats did not stop when ordered to and "rules of engagement were applied," without elaborating on what that meant.

-Meanwhile, Iran on Monday seized an Emirati ship it said was illegally in Iranian waters and detained the crew..
+Meanwhile, Iran on Monday seized an Emirati ship it said was illegally in Iranian waters and detained the crew.
+The tensions come as the Trump administration is set on Thursday to demand the restoration of all international sanctions on Iran in a move that will further isolate the United States at the United Nations.

+Iran's foreign minister Mohammad Javad Zarif in a phone conversation with the UN secretary general, António Guterres, urged him and the members of the Security Council to resist US pressure.
+He pointed out that President Donald Trump withdrew America from the 2015 nuclear deal between Iran and world powers and now has no authority to demand that UN sanctions be reimposed.
+This would have dangerous consequences for international law, "it will bring nothing but the destruction of international mechanisms and it will discredit the Security Council," Zarif said.

 ALSO READ